Emmacharleswilson/model-search/README.md

 ![](assets/images/retrieve_contacts.png)

-*'As a user, I want to be able to retrieve a model's information based upon their first or last name.'*
+*'As a user, I want to be able to retrieve a model's information based upon their first name, last name, height, hair colour, age or gender.'*
-This is one of the choices from the main menu, if the user selects option 2, they are taken to search their contacts by either name/height/hair colour/age/gender.
+This is one of the choices from the main menu, if the user selects option 2, they are taken to search their models by either name/height/hair colour/age/gender.
 If there is a match found it is printed to the terminal.

 ![](assets/images/contact_search_image.png)